18 September 2017

-Raptor is known for its ability track down the thought leaders and trailblazers of generation Z. These guys are savvy, confident individuals with extensive knowledge of their university territory and are hugely influential over the rest of their peers.
+Raptor is known for its ability track down the thought leaders and trailblazers of Generation Z. These guys are savvy, confident individuals with extensive knowledge of their University territory and are hugely influential over the rest of their peers.

-After winning the ‘Ambassador of the Year” award and achieving the most downloads in one campaign Holly and the Liverpool team have won an all expenses trip to the White Isle of Ibiza, congratulations girls!
+After winning the Ambassador of the Year award and achieving the most downloads on a campaign for Bumble, Holly and the Liverpool team won an all expenses trip to the White Isle of Ibiza, congratulations!

 This is what they had to say:

 How were you recruited?

 Sarah: ‘I was recruited by Raptor to become a Student Brand Ambassador for Deliveroo whilst working for a student events company in Newcastle’.